Ak33ra/15-418-final-project/docs/proposal.md

 We are going to investigate the effects of multiple models inhabiting the same GPU.
 We will look at how performance metrics such as throughput, latency, slowdown, and load change as a function of number and size (batches, parameter count, etc) of models.
 Another question to think about is which models benefit or suffer more from this setup?

 ## Background
 With the age of AI and cloud computing it is very common for multiple models to be running on the same GPU.
 With edge computing resources can be limited, so multiple models are forced to run on the same GPU.
-Ideally the resources would be efficiently utilized, but this is still an developing research area for how to concurrently run models on the same device.
+Ideally the resources would be efficiently utilized, but this is still an developing research area for how to efficiently concurrently run models on the same device.
 There are tools such as CUDA Streams and MPS, which allow programmers to have concurrent kernels, but it provides little benefit for the programmer to efficiently run multiple kernels.

 ## The Challenge
 This is a current research problem for how to efficiently utilize all of the resources on a GPU while maintaining performance metrics.
 We do not have an experience in optimizing machine learning model performance on GPUs. <br>
-We want metrics and analysis that is able to provide benefical data for the research field.
+We want comprehensive metrics and analysis that is able to provide beneficial data for the research field, which is multi-dimensional due to the many factors that can affect model performance.

 ## Goals and Deliverables
 Plan to Achieve: Create a full benchmark for how different sized models on different GPUs perform and find possible areas of improvement.